tsackton/r-novice/index.md

 ## The Big Data problem
 Your major thesis project involves studying the effects of a gene called `GGL` which appears to play a large role in addiction to the internet.
 To evaluate the gene's function you are comparing two different groups of mice; one set of mice with a normal GGL gene (wildtype) and one set in which the `GGL` gene is turned off (knockout).
 Within each set of mice you are also asked to evaluate two different cell types (A and B).
 The samples are sent to a sequencing facility and rather large data matrices are returned to you.
-Everytime you open it in Excel, your laptop freezes and crashes.
-After much frustration you _decide to use R to analyze the data_.
+Everytime you open it in Excel, your laptop freezes and crashes. **After much frustration you decide to use R to analyze the data.**

 > ## Objectives {.prereq}
 >